MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/build-adaptive-card-tabs.md

 # Build tabs with Adaptive Cards

-> [!IMPORTANT]
->
-> Tabs with Adaptive Cards are only supported as personal apps.
+Tabs with Adaptive Cards are only supported as personal apps.
 When developing a tab using the traditional method, you might run into these issues:

 * HTML and CSS considerations
 * Slow load times